vlgiitr/papers_we_read/summaries/LLM_Pruner.md

 ## Two-Cents

 LLM-Pruner presents an efficient, task-agnostic pruning method for large language models that preserves performance with minimal data and compute, making it highly practical.
-However even with these advancements there scope for further improvement like employing low-rank hessian approximations, adapative pruning across layers as uniform pruning might lead to significant compression to critical layers.
+However even with these advancements there is scope for further improvement like employing low-rank hessian approximations, adapative pruning across layers as uniform pruning might lead to significant compression to critical layers.

 ## Resources